Paws for Coffee

-If you like the occasional (or regular) coffee, tea, hot chocolate, squash and are interested in Fundraising for Hearing Dogs, I think holding a Paws for Coffee event could be just for you!
+If you like a friendly sit-down with a coffee - or tea, or squash, or Prosecco, Pimms or Perrier - and are interested in Fundraising for Hearing Dogs, holding a Paws for Coffee event could be just for you!

-This event is designed to be as simple or as complicated as you want it to be.
-Your ideal Paws for Coffee event might involve sitting down with the girls on a Wednesday morning; or it might be opening up your garden or using a village hall to put on an event that the whole community could attend.
+This event can be as simple or as complicated as you want it to be.
+Your ideal Paws for Coffee event might involve sitting down with the girls on a Wednesday morning, or it might be opening up your garden or using a village hall to put on an event that the whole community can attend.

-What ever suits you, we are able to supply a helpful pack with resources and ideas enclosed.
-As well as one of our packs you will have a friendly fundraising team who can disscuss ideas and provide further resources you might need for your Paws for Coffee event.
+Whatever suits you, our downloadable event pack can help with ideas and resources, including posters, invitation cards and price tags.
+Plus, our friendly fundraising team can also discuss ideas and provide further resources you might need for your Paws for Coffee event.

 Paws for a chat with Margo

-"I find the Paws for Coffee events easy to organise, they aren’t too time consuming - I work – and don’t take up too much time in a person’s day.
-It is something that anyone can attend, any age, male or female.”
+"I find the Paws for Coffee events easy to organise.
+They aren’t too time-consuming for me (I work), and don’t take up too much time in a person’s day to attend.
+It is something that anyone can attend, any age, male or female.

-"I have held them in my home, community center, at work, a church hall and more recently the local deaf center.
-It doesn’t really matter where you hold it, from my own experience I can raise a similar amount from a small group as well as big one.
+"I have held them in my home, community centre, at work, a church hall and more recently the local deaf centre.
+It doesn’t really matter where you hold them, and you can raise a similar amount from a small group as well as big one.
 It just depends on the generosity of the people on the day.
-I now always offer takeaway as some people can’t stay as long but, still want to support us.”
+I now offer takeaway as some people can’t stay as long, but still want to support us.